jermspeaks/christmas-adventure/DECISIONS.md

 **Referenced by:**
 - `section-25.md` (choice: "Search for connections between the suspects")
 - `section-37.md` (choice: "Pay attention to what Yuzu is sniffing or pawing at")
+- `section-64.md` (choice: "Consider if someone else could have been involved")

 ### section-47.md